rei/rei-cedar-docs/docs/patterns/notifications/README.md

 These Notifications will not interrupt the current action of a user so be sure to consider what will be read out once the update is spoken.
 For instance a quantity update for items added to a cart would be of little use if all that was communicated was "one".
 In this case add the additional "items in your cart" or "x items added to your cart" as screen reader only text.
-Alternatly you may pair the `aria-live` section with `aria-atomic`. aria-atomic will ensure the content within the aria-live element is read on change.
+Alternatively you may pair the `aria-live` section with `aria-atomic`. aria-atomic will ensure the content within the aria-live element is read on change.
 #### Use When
 It is important to grasp that many visual transitions are actually status notifications and should be providing contextual information to our users.